 Ruzuku is an online learning platform, or LMS, hosted for you on a site you design at Ruzuku.com.

-On Ruzuku, you can build your course, host online live videos, and provide documentation and other materials through their CDN (content delivery network).
+On Ruzuku, you can build your popular online course platform, host online live videos, and provide documentation and other materials through their CDN (global content delivery network).

 Why Use Ruzuku?

 You should use Ruzuku if you’ve never hosted an online course before, dealt with live video, or taught online.